Carcraftz/Yoga-720-Hackintosh/README.md

 Fingerprint reader

 Native Wifi/Bluetooth with the stock intel chip.
-You need to replace it with a DW1560.
+You need to replace it with a DW1560(What i'm using) or a DW1830.
 Follow this guide: https://www.ifixit.com/Guide/Lenovo+Yoga+720+Wireless+Adapter+Replacement/102473